MohamedBenighil/my-invoice-app/README.md

     # google : custom sign up : add the pages then verify they work : visit /sign-up & /sign-in
     # when you click sign in button it does'nt work ! add env vars (from the doc always )

+#02:07:46 - Custom Login Page with Clerk Elements
+    # google : clerk elements (to really customize the UI) > see examples

 ```